 Step One - Request a public certificate

 Request a public certificate with AWS Certificate Manager (ACM) inN.
-Virginia region using the setting below.
+Virginia region using the settings below.

 - A public TLS certificate is required for your domain.
 Use the following settings: